-1 The OMA further provides that, except for those rights and responsibilities reserved for PREPA and the P3 Authority or otherwise expressly provided in the OMA, LUMA "shall (A) be entitled to exercise all of the rights and perform the responsibilities of [PREPA] in providing the O&M Services, and (B) have the autonomy and responsibility to operate and maintain the T&D System and establish the related plans, policies, procedures and programs with respect thereto as provided in [the OMA]."
+&lt;sup>1 The OMA further provides that, except for those rights and responsibilities reserved for PREPA and the P3 Authority or otherwise expressly provided in the OMA, LUMA "shall (A) be entitled to exercise all of the rights and perform the responsibilities of [PREPA] in providing the O&M Services, and (B) have the autonomy and responsibility to operate and maintain the T&D System and establish the related plans, policies, procedures and programs with respect thereto as provided in [the OMA]."
 Id.
 Moreover, the OMA provides that LUMA shall function as agent of [PREPA] and PREPA "irrevocably authorizes [LUMA] to (i) represent [PREPA] before PREB with respect to any matter related to the performance of any O&M Services provided by [LUMA] under [the OMA]" and "(ii) prepare all related filings and other submissions before PREB" among other functions.
 OMA, Section 5.6.

-2 The OMA specifically defines "Contract Standards" as "the terms, conditions, methods, techniques, practices and standards imposed or required by: (i) Applicable Law; (ii) Prudent Utility Practice; (iii) applicable equipment manufacturer's specifications and reasonable recommendations; (iv) applicable insurance requirements under any insurance procured pursuant to this Agreement; (v) the Procurement Manuals, as applicable, and (vi) any other standard, term, condition or requirement specifically contracted in this Agreement to be observed by [LUMA]."
+&lt;sup>2 The OMA specifically defines "Contract Standards" as "the terms, conditions, methods, techniques, practices and standards imposed or required by: (i) Applicable Law; (ii) Prudent Utility Practice; (iii) applicable equipment manufacturer's specifications and reasonable recommendations; (iv) applicable insurance requirements under any insurance procured pursuant to this Agreement; (v) the Procurement Manuals, as applicable, and (vi) any other standard, term, condition or requirement specifically contracted in this Agreement to be observed by [LUMA]."
 Id.
 Section 1.1 at page 9.

-3 This term includes "any foreign, national, federal, state, Commonwealth, municipal or local law, constitution, treaty, convention, statute, ordinance, code, rule, regulation, common law, case law or other similar requirement enacted, adopted, promulgated or applied by any [governmental body][...]" in each case applicable to the parties to the OMA.
+&lt;sup>3 This term includes "any foreign, national, federal, state, Commonwealth, municipal or local law, constitution, treaty, convention, statute, ordinance, code, rule, regulation, common law, case law or other similar requirement enacted, adopted, promulgated or applied by any [governmental body][...]" in each case applicable to the parties to the OMA.
 Id., Section 1.1 at page 3.

-4 "Prudent Utility Practice" is defined, in pertinent part, as "...at any particular time, the practices, methods, techniques, conduct and acts that, at the time they are employed, are generally recognized and accepted by companies operating in the United States electric transmission and distribution business as such practices, methods, techniques, conduct and acts appropriate to the operation, maintenance, repair and replacement of assets, facilities and properties of the type covered by the [OMA]" Id. at page 26.
+&lt;sup>4 "Prudent Utility Practice" is defined, in pertinent part, as "...at any particular time, the practices, methods, techniques, conduct and acts that, at the time they are employed, are generally recognized and accepted by companies operating in the United States electric transmission and distribution business as such practices, methods, techniques, conduct and acts appropriate to the operation, maintenance, repair and replacement of assets, facilities and properties of the type covered by the [OMA] ...."
+Id. at page 26.

-and certain conditions precedent specified under the OMA are satisfied or waived (collectively, for purposes of this Petition, the "Commencement Date").5 See Id., Sections 4.5 and 4.7(b).
-Beginning on the Effective Date (that is, June 22, 2020) and until Commencement Date6 (this period, the "Front-End Transition Period"), LUMA7 is required to provide "Front-End Transition Services"8 which are "intended to ensure an orderly transition of the responsibility for the management, operation, maintenance, repairs, restoration and replacement of the T&D System to [LUMA] by the [. . .]
+The O&M Services are to commence on a date referred to as the "Service Commencement Date," or the "Interim Period Service Commencement Date" if PREPA remains in Title III bankruptcy proceeding, and certain conditions precedent specified under the OMA are satisfied or waived (collectively, for purposes of this Petition, the "Commencement Date").
+See Id., Sections 4.5 and 4.7(b).
+Beginning on the Effective Date (that is, June 22, 2020) and until Commencement Date (this period, the "Front-End Transition Period"), LUMA is required to provide "Front-End Transition Services" which are "intended to ensure an orderly transition of the responsibility for the management, operation, maintenance, repairs, restoration and replacement of the T&D System to [LUMA] by the [. . .]
 [Commencement Date], without disruption of customer service and business continuity [...]"
-See Id., Sections 1.1 at page 15 and 4.1(a).9
+See Id., Sections 1.1 at page 15 and 4.1(a).

-As part of the O&M Services, once LUMA reaches Commencement Date, LUMA will have the responsibility to, acting as agent for PREPA: "dispatch, schedule and coordinate Power and Electricity from available generation assets and provide related services[;]" and to "implement and apply, on a continuous basis on the relevant time basis applicable, the System Operation Principles in order to ensure and coordinate the delivery of Power and Electricity."
-See OMA Section 5.13 (a).
+As part of the O&M Services, once LUMA reaches Commencement Date, LUMA will have the responsibility to, acting as agent for PREPA: "dispatch, schedule and coordinate Power and Electricity from available generation assets and provide related services[;]" and to "implement